Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 - “There is one critical item that supports being a victim.
 What do you think that is?”

-Sometimes people know the answer, but if they don’t, just say,
+Sometimes, people know the answer, but if they don’t, say,

 - “Victims aren’t living in REALITY!
-They have the ability to CHOOSE, no matter the circumstance.
-Victims start acting as if the only choice is for others to change their life in order for ‘ME’ to be happy.”
+They can CHOOSE, no matter the circumstance.
+Victims start acting as if the only choice is for others to change their life for ‘ME’ to be happy.”

 Then I take them back to me standing in the 15 Items or Less Lane.